jonathan-odonnell/milestone-project-4/README.md

 15. As a site user, I want to be able to view details of my bookings.

     - The bookings link is clearly highlighted in the user options dropdown when the user is signed in.
-    - If the user clicks on this link, they are taken to the bookings page which contains a table displays the booking number, departure date, holiday package name, duration and total for each booking they have made.
+    - If the user clicks on this link, they are taken to the bookings page which contains a table displays the booking number, departure date, holiday name, duration and total for each booking they have made.
     - If the user clicks on a booking number, they are taken to the booking details page which includes full details of the booking.

 16. As a site user, I want to be able to write reviews of the holiday packages I have purchased.